COVID-19: Pfizer Nearing Release Of Vaccine For Children Ages 12 -15, FDA Says

 Vaccinating children is also a crucial element in achieving heard immunity and decreasing numbers of hospitalizations and deaths, The Times says.

-While NJ and NY rates have been dropping, other states including Pennsylvania, Delaware and Michigan continue to report high case numbers, according to the CDC.
+While NJ, NY and CT positive rates have been dropping, other states including Pennsylvania, Delaware and Michigan continue to report high weekly COVID case numbers, according to the CDC.

 The authorization will come in the form of an amendment to the existing emergency use authorization and could happen as early as later this week, The Times reports.